HomeBlog

 It does not run Google Ads, paid social or content production as standalone services.
 Revenue teams that still need channel execution alongside signal architecture will need to retain that capability separately or work with a digital agency alongside the Intelligent Resourcing system.

-When does digital agency become the wrong architecture
+When does a digital agency become the wrong architecture?

 A capable digital agency becomes the wrong architecture when the revenue team's GTM motion becomes more precise than the agency's content model.
 The agency optimises for discoverability while the revenue team needs outreach timing based on which specific accounts are actively evaluating.
 That is a growth stage mismatch, not an execution problem.